 DJ King Flow interviews Tony Moxberg for Mixtape Addict 60.

-- Jul 29
+- Jul 29, 2025

-- 4 min read
+- 6 min read

-DJ King Flow started producing beats and curating mixtapes at the age of 14, quickly developing a sound that blends Boom Bap’s classic elements with modern edge.
+DJ King Flow started producing beats and curating mixtapes at the age of 14, quickly developing a sound that blends Boom Bap’s classic elements with a modern edge.
 His work reflects a deep respect for hip-hop culture and a sharp ear for lyrical talent, establishing him as a consistent force in the global underground scene.

 Throughout his career, he has collaborated with iconic figures such as Ras Kass, Tragedy Khadafi, O.C., Juicy J, and Khujo Goodie, bridging old school and new school while staying committed to DJ culture and real rap values.